 Am I eligible for limited driving privileges?
-You may be eligible if you have not been issued a probationary license in the past five years.
+You may be eligible, if you have not been issued a probationary driver license in the past five years and are otherwise eligible.
 NOTE: You cannot have an ignition interlock requirement.

-- Completion of all withdrawal actions on record; and - Payment of reinstatement fee.
+- Completion of all suspension actions on record; and - Payment of reinstatement fee.